 One of the most commonly-asked questions we receive at Lauren Taylor Law as it relates to wrongful death claims is, "Who needs to file my family's wrongful death claim?"
 Although a wrongful death claim may bear some similarities to a personal injury lawsuit, it is important to note that they are distinct legal actions.
 The deceased party cannot represent themselves in a wrongful death suit, so instead, it's up to the remaining family members to determine who is eligible to file the claim.

-In South Carolina, a wrongful death claim must be filed by the administrator or executor of the deceased's estate and is usually done so with the guidance of a wrongful death attorney Near Me Orangeburg, SC.
+In South Carolina, a wrongful death claim must be filed by the administrator or executor of the deceased's estate and is usually done so with the guidance of a wrongful death attorney in Orangeburg, SC.
 If the estate does not have an appointed administrator, the court can appoint one.
 It is important to note that even if you are not the executor, you may still receive compensation.
 The executor acts on behalf of all remaining family members, including children, the spouse, or parents.

 If you're wondering whether you can file a wrongful death suit or if one is even feasible to file for your unique circumstances, contact Lauren Taylor Law today.
 It would be our pleasure to give you the guidance and confidence you need in such a trying time.